WKBF-TV: Application and construction

-Granting a waiver to Kaiser, the FCC approved the 50 percent purchase of WAFT-TV on September 1967, with a call sign change to WKBF-TV; Kaiser also announced plans to launch a network among their station group by late 1970, with programs produced by stations within the Kaiser chain as the backbone.
+Granting a waiver to Kaiser, the FCC approved the 50 percent purchase of WAFT-TV in September 1967, with a call sign change to WKBF-TV; the call sign stood for the joint ownership of Kaiser Broadcasting and Frank Mavec.
+Kaiser also announced plans to launch a network among their station group by late 1970, with programs produced by stations within the Kaiser chain as the backbone.
 WKBF-TV was the first full-fledged independent station in Cleveland proper but the fourth full-power UHF station in the entire market, joining Akron's WAKR-TV, Canton's WJAN-TV, and NET member station WVIZ.
+Studios and offices were located at a former industrial building in Euclid, while the transmitter was sited in Parma.
+The station's lineup included classic reruns, cartoons, first-run movies and programs hosted by Jack LaLanne, Joe Pyne and David Susskind, along with local newscasts to be launched later in 1968.

 Kaiser intended to have January 2, 1968, as WKBF-TV's launch date.
 This was the same date that KBHK-TV would sign on, and it was planned that senior Kaiser executives attend opening events in San Francisco and Cleveland on the same day.
 As late as December 29, WKBF ran newspaper advertisements proclaiming, "it happens this week on channel 61".
 While KBHK-TV signed on as scheduled, WKBF's launch would be repeatedly delayed due to inclement weather, in particular wind and extreme cold that prevented the completion of the transmitter tower and hookup to the electrical grid.
 A combination wind and sleet storm the weekend of January 13–14, 1968, pushed back the sign-on date by another week, as the tower was covered in ice.
 Channel 61 finally signed on with a test pattern on the evening of January 19, 1968, commencing regular telecasting the following day.